stephbuon/hansard-speakers/README.md

 # Hansard Speaker Name Disambiguation

 `hansard-speakers` is a data processing pipeline for disambiguating speaker names in the 19th-century British Parliamentary debates, also known as Hansard.
-The final dataset produced by this pipeline can be downloaded [here]().
-An article describing our disambiguation efforts can be read [here]().
+The final dataset produced by this pipeline can be downloaded [here]() (coming soon).
+An article describing our disambiguation efforts can be read [here]() (coming soon).

 ## Steps:
 1. Clone the repo and `cd` into `hansard-speakers`